SeonilChoi/Gazebo-Plugins-ROS2/README.md

-# Gazebo-Plugins-ROS2-Foxy
+# Gazebo-Plugins-ROS2

-This work presents custom plugins of Gazebo for ROS2 Foxy.
+This work presents custom plugins of Gazebo for ROS2.

 ### build